We would like to thank you for solving our long pending matter for the last 17 years amicably and brought a solution to the issue.

 P.V.
 Hegde – Associate Vice President (Commercial and Accounts), Sterling and Wilson Limited

-We would like to express our deep appreciation to Mrs Laila Ollapally and her team at Centre for Advanced Mediation Practice for a quick and efficient resolution of a major dispute with our tenants.
+We would like to express our deep appreciation to Mrs Laila Ollapally and her team at CAMP Arbitration and Mediation Practice Private Limited for a quick and efficient resolution of a major dispute with our tenants.
 The mediation process was conducted in a very systematic and professional manner which enabled a quick resolution – we resolved our matter in a day!
 The informal, voluntary process of mediation made way for open and pragmatic discussions with the opposite party.
 Although Laila played an instrumental role in shepherding us toward a settlement, we ourselves proposed and accepted the settlement terms.
 The result was a settlement that all the parties were comfortable with.

 We are most grateful that our contract led us to mediation because through this process we were able to settle our dispute out of court in one day.
 Mediation and CAMP saved us much time and stress!
 We urge businesses to try mediation as much as possible – it is a far more business friendly form of dispute resolution than litigation.